MatusOllah/ublock-anti-fnf/README.md

 Friday Night Funkin' is a questionable Flash rhythm game with a large amount of inappropriate content, gore, innuendos, and a very toxic fanbase.
 This filter list aims to help users avoid it.

-Also I hate it, so there's that.
+Also I hate the game, so there's that.

 ## Usage